What is Project Resource Management

 Resource management planning:

 The first thing is to identify the kind of resources required and their number to achieve the deliverables in the project.
 But even before that, you need to understand the project.
 What are its deliverables?
 What are the expected outputs?
 What kind of skills and competencies are required?
 What is the timeframe?
 What are the milestones?
 What are the dependencies?
-All these questions need to be addressed and understood before starting the exercise of identifying the resources.
-Besides, you need to hear out all the stakeholders about their expectations.
-You must try to read between the lines also because after all, stakeholders may not express what they want so explicitly.
-Once you have assessed all the requirements, it becomes easy to define the type of resources needed for the successful completion of the project.
-Some will have specific skills attached to them and others may have particular size requirements.
-Now you can clearly know and identify the needed resources for the project.
+All these questions must be addressed and understood before identifying the resources.
+Besides, you need to hear all the stakeholders' expectations.
+You must also try to read between the lines because stakeholders may not express what they want so explicitly.
+Once you have assessed all the requirements, it becomes easy to define the type of resources needed to complete the project successfully.
+Some will have specific skills attached to them, and others may have particular requirements for size.
+Now, you can clearly identify the needed resources for the project.
 A project resource management plan is usually a component of the overall project plan.

 Estimate activity resources:

-Now that you have identified what resources you need, you can get more specific now.
+Now that you have identified your resources, you can get more specific.
 The estimation of resource requirements for executing the project must always be done at the planning stage.
-As we said earlier, resources are classified on the basis of type and quantity.
-Other factors like availability and quality, that could affect the project cost or schedule are also considered.
-Therefore, at this point estimation of human resources, materials, equipment, tools and technologies, facilities, and supplies required for completing the project is carried out.
-There are three main methods of estimating that are used in conjunction with bottom-up and top-down estimating.
+As we said earlier, resources are classified based on type and quantity.
+Other factors, like availability and quality that could affect the project cost in management or schedule, are also considered.
+Therefore, at this point, the estimation of human resources, materials, equipment, tools and technologies, facilities, and supplies required to complete the project is carried out.
+Three main methods of estimating are used in conjunction with bottom-up and top-down estimating.
 They are Analogous, Parametric, and Three points.
 This helps in the effective execution of the project.
 After estimating the required resources, these resources are allocated.

 Acquire resources:

-After estimating and allocating resources on the basis of project tasks and the project execution phase has started, it is time to actually get the needed resources as identified in the project resource plan.
-So, make a decision on how and when you will acquire these resources.
+After estimating and allocating resources based on project tasks and the project execution phase has started, it is time to get the needed resources as identified in the project resource plan.
+So, decide on how and when you will acquire these resources.
 For this purpose, consult the project schedule to see when the resources would be needed.
-The procurement department is notified and it procures the equipment, tools, materials, etc., required for the project.
-A separate Procurement plan, another component of the Project Management Plan, is put in place and the procurement team purchases the required resources accordingly.
-At the same time, hiring of the manpower needed of working on the project is started.
+The Project procurement department is notified and it procures the equipment, tools, materials, etc., required for the project.
+A separate Procurement plan, another component of the Project Management Plan, is implemented, and the procurement team purchases the necessary resources.
+At the same time, the manpower needed to work on the project has been hired.
 This can be done internally as well as externally.
-There may be people in the organization itself who have the skills required for working on the project and some of them might be looking for a new role.
-They may be shifted to work on the project depending on their suitability for the position.
+There may be people in the organization with the skills required to work on the project, and some might be looking for a new role.
+Depending on their suitability for the position, they may be shifted to work on the project.
 External hiring would mean advertising the positions and filling them with candidates from outside the organization.

 Develop the team:

-This is a more challenging part as compared to planning, estimating, and acquiring resources because it involves humans.
-It is not an easy job to develop, manage, and motivate a team.
-But that is what is precisely needed for successfully delivering the project.
+This is a more challenging part than planning, estimating, and acquiring resources because it involves humans.
+Developing, managing, and motivating a team is not an easy job.
+But that is precisely what is needed to deliver the project successfully.
 So, nurture the conditions that enable people to perform at their best.
 Clear-cut job descriptions and expectations from the individual members of the team play an important role in this.
 Provide training to them if needed, find out how you can keep them motivated, give them a feeling of security, and encourage them to communicate freely so that you can get the correct feedback as the project progresses.
 Most people look for rewarding work and career growth opportunities.
 So, show them the positive sides of the project.
-Celebrate with them whenever a milestone is reached or some other achievement is made.
-Developing the knowledge and skills of the team during the course of the project is another way of keeping them motivated as they will see the opportunity for new learnings.
+Celebrate with them whenever a milestone is reached or another achievement is made.
+Developing the team's knowledge and skills during the project is another way of keeping them motivated as they will see the opportunity for new learnings.

 Manage team:

-There is no denying the fact that the project team plays a significant role in completing the project and in its success.
-Tracking, monitoring, and measuring the performance of the team as a whole and individual members is important both from the point of view of the success of the project as well as boosting the productivity of the team.
+Undoubtedly, the project team plays a significant role in completing the project and its success.
+Tracking, monitoring, and measuring the team's performance as a whole and individual members is important both from the point of view of the project's success and boosting the team's productivity.
 This is also vital for efficiently managing resources.
-This also helps in identifying any need for further training or coaching to any member of the team to enhance performance.
+This also helps identify any need for further training or coaching to any team member to enhance performance.
 Therefore, managing the project team is an important component and a key process of project resource management.

 Continuously evaluate and control resources:

 At the beginning of every new project, everyone starts with positivity.
 Everyone is usually excited when starting something new.
-But once the actual work starts and you are in the midst of all the activities, and you are bombarded with requests and queries from the stakeholders, it is then the need for metrics is felt.
+But once the actual work begins and you are in the midst of all the activities and bombarded with stakeholder requests and queries, the need for metrics is felt.
 Continuously evaluating how resources are performing is as important as the resources themselves.
-You need to regularly assess if the resources are being used efficiently and are doing the work they have been deployed for.
+You need to assess if the resources are being used efficiently regularly and if they are doing the work they have been deployed for.
 And for this, regular, continuous control procedures are required.
-Also, a regular look at the resource management plan will ensure that the resources are being used as per the plan.
-For ensuring the optimum use of resources, cost-benefit analysis, and alternate analysis are carried out.
+Also, a regular look at the resource management plan will ensure that the resources are being used per the plan.
+Cost-benefit analysis and alternate analysis are carried out to provide the optimum use of resources.

 Each project is unique in itself.
-Whether it is developing some innovative IT solution, launching a marketing campaign, or creating a new product or service, every project is different from others.
+Every project differs from others, whether developing an innovative IT solution, launching a marketing campaign, or creating a new product or service.
 But one common thing that all projects have is efficient project resource management.
-With the right kind of project resource management, delivering a project successfully becomes as easy as a walk in the park while on the other hand, the mismanagement of resources can turn your project into a mess.
-So, use the project resource management processes described above wisely and make sure that you are able to not only complete the project successfully but learn valuable things also.
+With the right kind of project resource management, delivering a project successfully becomes as easy as a walk in the park.
+On the other hand, the mismanagement of resources can turn your project into a mess.
+So, use the project resource management processes described above wisely and make sure that you cannot only complete the project successfully but also learn valuable things.

 Join the Discussion